fishstrap/fishstrap/README.md

 > [!CAUTION]
 > This and https://github.com/Meddsam/Froststrap are the only official places to install Froststrap.
 Any other websites offering downloads or claiming to be us are not controlled by us (Example: Froststrap.com).
 We strongly recommend **not** downloading from any unofficial sources.
 >
-> Had to create a new repository due to losing access to my previous github account
+> Had to create a new repository due to losing access to my previous Github account

 <p align="center">
     <img src="https://github.com/RealMeddsam/Froststrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="700">